 Bilateral economic and trade relationship

 Australian investment is the most important feature in Australia's commercial ties with Peru.
-Australia's commercial presence in Peru has increased significantly with 46 Australian companies now claiming an office in Peru or investment in a project in Peru.
+Australia's commercial presence in Peru has increased significantly with 62 Australian companies now claiming an office in Peru or investment in a project in Peru, 17 of which are ASX200 companies.
 Trade is modest but continues to grow steadily.
 The relationship is enhanced by Peru's attractiveness as a destination for mining investment and exports of mining services and equipment.

-In 2012 merchandise trade between Australia and Peru totaled approximately A$241 million.
-Major Australian merchandise exports to Peru totaled A$141 million and included goods vehicles, copper ores and concentrates and civil engineering parts and equipment.
-Major merchandise imports from Peru to Australia totaled A$101 million and included zinc and lead ores and concentrates, animal feed, and prepared or preserved vegetables.
-Trade in services has improved significantly, totaling $127 million in 2012, up from $62 million in 2007.
+In 2012 merchandise trade between Australia and Peru totalled approximately A$241 million.
+Major Australian merchandise exports to Peru totalled A$141 million and included goods vehicles, copper ores and concentrates and civil engineering parts and equipment.
+Major merchandise imports from Peru to Australia totalled A$101 million and included zinc and lead ores and concentrates, animal feed, and prepared or preserved vegetables.
+Trade in services has improved significantly, totalling $127 million in 2012, up from $62 million in 2007.

 Peru's open investment regime, stable government and abundance of natural resources make it an attractive investment destination, particularly in the extractive sectors.
 The majority of the Australian companies with offices in Peru are involved in the mining sector.
 Australian investment is estimated by Australian authorities to be at least A$1.7 billion (with more than A$5 billion in new projects pending).
 Australia is among Peru's top 10 investors.